Grades 5 and 6 - Galaxy

 Using what you know to create something new is a hallmark of learning in fifth and sixth grades.
 At these grade levels, students are beginning to want control of their school life.

 Our teachers encourage students’ growing independence by intentionally teaching the planning and organizational skills needed for students to successfully manage their time and assignments.
 Our teachers also maintain close communication with families.
 At NGFS, this stage in development brings new freedoms and new responsibilities.
 Students are asked to think seriously about how they work, what they are doing well, and where they might need to stretch a bit further.
 Working one-on-one with teachers, students set their own goals and develop specific steps to achieve these goals.
-Choices about projects gives them the freedom to pursue topics that interest them and also asks them to take into account what they want to achieve and what their schedule permits.
+Choices about projects gives the freedom to pursue topics of interest; students take into account what they want to achieve and what their schedule permits.
 At this level, they don’t always make the right choices, but, as one of their teachers says, “Here, we teach them that it’s okay to make a mistake.
 It’s not a tragedy, but an opportunity to learn.
 It’s one of the most important things we teach; talk to any scientist, the big advances in science?
 They come from learning what works and what doesn’t.”

 Ask any NGFS student about trips in these grades and watch their faces light up.
 They may be telling you what they learned from their excursions, but you’ll be hearing what they learned about themselves.